DIPlib/diplib/doc/src/DIPimage/02_installation.md

 \subsection sec_dum_installing_linux_bindist Installation from binary distribution

+\par Not yet available
-*This will probably be a DEB package and an RPM package*.
+This will probably be a tar ball.

 \subsection sec_dum_installing_linux_source Installation from source